 Aloidendron barberae is easily cultivated from truncheons as well as seed and smaller stem cuttings.
 It is fairly fast growing, but should be well watered and enough compost provided for optimal growth.
 It is sensitive to frost and in a frost-prone area should be protected in the first few years of its life.
-Always provide a well-drained site, on a slope is best.
+Always provide a sunny, well-drained site, on a slope is best.
 Enough space should be provided for its eventual size.
-The leaves may be attacked by aphids and scale insects, which are controlled with an oil-based spray
+The leaves may be attacked by aphids and scale insects, which are controlled with an oil-based spray.

 - Coates Palgrave, M. 2002.
 Trees of Southern Africa.
 Struik Publishers, Cape Town